 The terms politically exposed person and senior foreign political figure are often used interchangeably, particularly in international forums.
 But there is no official global definition of a politically exposed person.

-The term PEP is typically used referring to customers in the financial services industry, while ‘foreign official’ refers to the risks of third-party relationships in all industries.
+The term PEP is typically used to refer to customers in the financial services industry, while ‘foreign official’ refers to the risks of third-party relationships in all industries.
 They are not necessarily the same thing.

 Definition Based on FATF Standard